elijahcruz12/ecdeploy/README.md

 If you don't select any options, it will prompt you to select which servers you want to deploy to.
 You can select multiple servers by separating them with a comma.

+### Encryption

+You can encrypt and decrypt your deploy file using the `encrypt` and `decrypt` commands.

+These will create a new file with the extension `.enc` in the same directory as the deploy file.

+If you add `--remove` it will remove the original file if you are using `encrypt`, and it will remove the encrpyted file if you're using `decrypt`.

 ## Configuration

 ### deploy.json